By Michael Lanza

 “Every possible scenario” does not necessarily mean that you have to carry clothing for a snowstorm when the forecast promises summer-like weather, just because snow has fallen in those mountains at that time of year sometime in the past.
-But “every possible scenario” does include having clothing to handle weather worse than predicted, or being ready physically if you discover that the trail is rougher (and slower) than expected.
+But “every possible scenario” does include having clothing to handle weather somewhat worse than predicted.
+It includes everyone being ready physically if you discover that the trail is rougher (and slower) than expected.
 It includes knowing in advance whether a creek crossing may be too high to be safe for everyone in the party.

 5. What’s Your Backup Plan?

 There are a couple of reasons for having at least one backup or bailout plan and agreeing on it with everyone.
 First of all, it makes you safer by preparing you to respond to problems that arise.

 Secondly—and arguably most importantly—it inserts into everyone’s thinking process that Plan A may not unfold as expected and you may choose to abandon it.
 Too often, accidents result from people continuing to blindly follow their original plan, despite the warning signs, simply because they are focused on getting through it—their brains are simply not considering alternatives.